sblauth/cashocs/docs/source/demos/optimal_control/doc_config.rst

     save_adjoint = False

-Analogously to the previous parameter, if ``save_adjoint`` is True, the adjoint variables are saved to .pvd files.
+Analogously to the previous parameter, if ``save_adjoint`` is True, the adjoint variables are saved to .xdmf files.
 The default value is ``save_adjoint = False``.

 The next parameter is given by ``save_gradient``, which is given in the line ::

     save_gradient = False

-This boolean flag ensures that a paraview with the computed gradients is saved in ``result_dir/pvd``.
+This boolean flag ensures that a paraview with the computed gradients is saved in ``result_dir/xdmf``.
 The main purpose of this is for debugging.

 Finally, we can specify in which directory the results should be stored with the parameter ``result_dir``, which is given in this config file by ::